Asbestos / Mesothelioma

 This opinion has influenced numerous state courts throughout the country, and has ultimately helped protect the rights of people who have been harmed by asbestos exposure while working for the railroad.

 In Rando v.
-Anco Insulations, Baron and Budd took their fight for a Louisiana mesothelioma patient all the way to the Louisiana Supreme Court.
+Anco Insulations, Baron & Budd took their fight for a Louisiana mesothelioma patient all the way to the Louisiana Supreme Court.
 According to Louisiana workers’ compensation law, mesothelioma patients whose occupational asbestos exposure prior to 1975 caused their cancer were unable to recover funds through the legal system.
 The firm convinced the court that mesothelioma patients should not be prevented from receiving compensation because of the workers’ compensation law, since mesothelioma can take decades to manifest.